 Ben led EPRINC’s contract research projects with the Office of Net Assessment of the United States Department of Defense over the span of several years.
 His work focused on Middle East oil markets and specifically on Iraqi oil development following the infamous 2009 oil auctions.
 He likewise helped lead the foundation’s work with the United States Department of Energy in support of the 2015 Quadrennial Energy Review (QER).
 He also contributed to the National Petroleum Council’s Future Transportation Fuels study.

-Ben is an experienced software developer and, in addition to developing tools for PetroNerds’ internal use, he developed and published ‘RINs Around the Rosy’, an interactive model of the Renewable Fuels Standard (RFS) and gasoline market, for iPhone and iPad on iOS.
+Ben is an experienced software developer and, in addition to developing tools for PetroNerds’ internal use, has developed apps for iOS.
 Ben previously worked for Raymond James and software company Liquid Scenarios.
 He is a Russian speaker and graduate of the University of Colorado Boulder where he studied economics and Russian.